Buy a vehicle permit online

 - Are there military discounts?

 Yes!
-Active military personnel and their dependents in any branch or unit of the United States Armed Forces, veterans with a service-related disability, and Purple Heart recipients are eligible for a free year-round vehicle permit, providing unlimited access to all 75 Minnesota state parks and recreation areas.
+Active military personnel and their dependents in any branch or unit of the United States Armed Forces, veterans with a service-related disability, and Purple Heart recipients are eligible for a free year-round vehicle permit that provides unlimited access to all 75 Minnesota state parks and recreation areas.

-You can apply for a military permit at the DNR license center in St. Paul or any staffed Minnesota state park office, by leaving a voicemail for the permit fulfillment center at 218-595-7118, or by emailing the permit fulfillment center at [email protected].
-Please put "Military Discount" in the subject line.
+You can apply for a military permit at the DNR license center in St. Paul or at any staffed Minnesota state park office.
+You may also leave a voicemail for the permit fulfillment center at 218-595-7118; be sure to mention "military discount" in your message.

 - Current military orders, plus military ID

 - Federal government Access Pass to federal recreational sites, plus military ID

 - A copy of your determination letter or Veterans Affairs Healthcare ID indicating a service-connected disability, plus a photo ID

 Bring your paperwork with you and let the park attendant know your military status when you arrive to buy your vehicle permit.